garretjames/react-flux-dating-interface/readme.md

 Check List
 =====================
 - [ ] I'm using node version 6.11+
+- [ ] Did you leave a readable Readme file?
+Can a dummy dev do all the installation and run processes there described?
-- [ ] Running `npm install` is the only necessary step to install dependencies
+- [ ] Running `npm install` is the only necessary step to install dependencies (you may delete node modules folder before it)
 - [ ] Running `npm test` works successfully
+- [ ] Are the tests cases for your chosen component well written and covering the code properly?
 - [ ] After run `npm start` I'm able to see the application working on http://localhost:3000/
+- [ ] Is application looking as the wireframes?
+- [ ] Is the page responsive for small, medium and large screens?
+- [ ] Ensure code is in a good shape - eg. running a linter
 - [ ] I am using the data-id's listed above and available on index.html

 e.g.: